-Two nominated substances, chlordecone; and hexabromobiphenyl-hexabromobiphenyl, had not been manufactured or used for a long time.
+Two nominated substances, chlordecone and hexabromobiphenyl, had not been manufactured or used for a long time.
 In discussing these substances concern was raised in the Committee about the lack of monitoring data in the draft risk profile, in particular from remote areas.
 However, lack of data did not necessarily mean the non-existence of the chemical and the potential of the chemical for long range environmental transport might be deduced from the results of studies into environmental fate properties.
-Considering whether to list a chemical which was thought to be no longer used or produced and for which there was little evidence of long-range transport, the Committee noted that it was difficult to determine whether a chemical was no longer used or produced; prior to receiving information requested under Annex F and there was also the risk that its production might recommence unless there was global ban through the Convention.
-For hexabromobiphenyl there was also the risk that, because other brominated fire-retardants were being phased out at the same time andthat demand for such products was increasing, hexabromobiphenyl production or use of stocks mightwould occur.resume.
+Considering whether to list a chemical which was thought to be no longer used or produced and for which there was little evidence of long-range transport, the Committee noted that it was difficult to determine whether a chemical was no longer used or produced prior to receiving information requested under Annex F and there was also the risk that its production might recommence unless there was global ban through the Convention.
+For hexabromobiphenyl there was also the risk that, because other brominated fire-retardants were being phased out at the same time and demand for such products was increasing, hexabromobiphenyl production or use of stocks might occur.
+(UNEP/POPS/POPRC/2/17, paragraphs 52-64).

-For pentachlorobenzene, production and use of the substance has also stopped some years ago, although it is still used in some parts of the world as an intermediate in the production of quintozene, a fungicidemore recently.
+For pentachlorobenzene, production and use of the substance has also stopped some years ago, although it is still used in some parts of the world as an intermediate in the production of quintozene, a fungicide.

-In relation to pentachlorobenzene tThere was considerable discussion in the Committee related to the possible use of risk quotients and comparisons of levels of toxicity determined in laboratory animal species and determining what was likely happening to different species in the environment.
-Comparisons between inbred laboratory species and the environment was considered by some members of the Committee as being very difficult to make as only parts of the environment were sampled and a risk calculation was made on those selected parts only without knowing the extent of environmental contamination.
+In relation to pentachlorobenzene there was considerable discussion in the Committee related to the possible use of risk quotients and comparisons of levels of toxicity determined in laboratory animal species and determining what was likely happening to different species in the environment.
+Comparisons between inbred laboratory species and the environment was considered by some members of the Committee as being difficult to make as only parts of the environment were sampled and a risk calculation was made on those selected parts only without knowing the extent of environmental contamination.
 Assessment methods for substances that are persistent and bioaccumulating are still under discussion and no consensus has yet emerged.
-Inclusion of text from one NGO in the working group draft risk profile also caused concern since the concepts on which the NGO's calculations were based were not universally accepted.
+Inclusion of text from one NGO in the working group draft risk profile also caused concern since the concepts on which the NGO's calculations were based were not universally accepted (UNEP/POPS/POPRC/3/20, paragraph 91).